-24 may be the sixth generation of stolen children.
-Each 25 generation which is removed from their family and culture
+Disruptions.
+As a First Nation child, she may be the sixth generation of stolen children.
+Each generation which is removed from their family and culture

-1 is an added generation of trauma, grief, loss, which is 2 recorded in her blood memory.
+1 is ar added gene eration of trauma, grief, loss, which is 2 recor ded in her blood r memo ory.